 Is Carbon Worth the Upgrade?

 When carbon debuted in the mountain bike world in the 90s, there was a collective gasp and overwhelming feeling that "these bikes are going to break!"
-That may have been true in the beginning, but it is no longer the case.
-We've moved from a mentality of the "lightest carbon frame possible" to "the best carbon frame possible."
+That may have been true initially, but it is no longer the case.
+We've moved from the "lightest carbon frame possible" mentality to "the best carbon frame possible."
 With a switch of focus from light to durable and building carbon frames to withstand the abuses of a specific genre, we've seen carbon become nearly ubiquitous in all forms of cycling as the material of the pros.
 While a carbon frame built for cross-country riding may not hold up as well as one built for downhill, the lightness of the cross-country frame is more important, while the durability of the downhill frame is a more significant asset.

 In truth, if we tested the strength of the same frame built from carbon and aluminum, you would see that carbon fiber frames are much stronger per pound in terms of both stress tests and impact tests.